BolarityNetwork/.github/profile/README.md

 Bolarity is a next-generation abstract blockchain solution designed to address the fragmentation in today’s multi-chain ecosystems.
 By unifying blockchain interactions, it empowers any chain to interoperate seamlessly, bringing cohesion to the blockchain world and eliminating fragmentation.

+## Our Vision

+Our vision is a future where the complexities of multiple chains and emerging rollups or appchains no longer matter.
+With Chain Abstraction, we will create a seamless environment where users can interact effortlessly, without the need to worry about underlying blockchain intricacies.

 ## Our three Products

 ### Synapse